‘Bold And The Beautiful’ Weekly Spoilers: Katie’s Deadly Diagnosis, Sally Answers Wyatt & Ridge Trusts Shauna

 Thursday, September 26 – Thomas Caught Out

 Flo becomes frustrated with her mother, Shauna Fulton (Denise Richards).
-The elder Fulton refuses to stop fantasizing about a future with Ridge Forrester (Thorsten Kaye) and it irritates Flo to no end.
+The elder Fulton refuses to stop fantasizing about a future with Ridge Forrester (Thorsten Kaye), and it irritates Flo to no end.

 Thomas Forrester (Matthew Atkinson) will sneak into Brooke’s house to spend some time with his son.
 However, Ridge will catch him speaking to Douglas Forrester (Henry Joseph Samiri).
 Thomas will be forced to come up with an excuse.